What are Compression Socks?

 Do You Have Increased Performance If You Wear Them?

-That is a common question and the one that will be most asked when it comes to compression socks and sleeves for running.
-The underlying question is does it actually give you a better workout or a faster time.
-It should be obvious that the answer is yes.
-What you don’t realize is the science behind it coming you to that conclusion.
+That is a common question that will be most asked when it comes to compression socks and sleeves for running.
+The underlying question is does it give you a better workout or a faster time.
+It seems the answer is yes, but unfortunately, scientific evidence doesn't support it.

 Other Reasons to Wear Them